renerocksai/gpt4all.zig/README.md

 modifications are required for Windows and macOS.
 If so, the answers will all be `Makefile` of gpt4all.cpp 😊.

+**Update**: Thanks to creative coder @guidoschmidt, we can now confirm it runs on macOS, too, without any hickups.

 ## Closing remarks